For Him, Safety Is Necessary

 “I love this job because I get to do so many things,’ Necessary said.
 “One day I may be investigating improper disposal of paint waste and the next I’ll be conducting fit-tests for respirators, or even going across the state for a safety audit at Airway Heights Corrections Center.
 Every day can be so very different than the last, and they all come with their own unique challenges.”

 One of the challenges about maintaining safety in a prison setting is striking a balance between safety laws and the needs of a prison population.
 The various laws and codes designed to ensure safety are often complex, and complying with those regulations in a prison setting is not always easy, according to Necessary.
 But it’s a challenge he’s willing to accept because lives depend on it.

-Necessary has been an occupational safety officer for the Department of Corrections since April of 2013.
+Necessary has been an occupational safety officer for the Washington State Department of Corrections since April of 2013.
 He is responsible for investigating accidents and injuries that occur at DOC prisons and identifying hazards.
 When a hazard is identified he works with prison and Headquarters staff and members of the local safety committee to make recommendations on how to minimize safety risks at prisons.

 On a recent safety inspection, for example, Necessary met with Steve Petermann, a correctional industries manager, inside the education building to examine a correctional officer’s station.
 An officer recently missed a step on the station and sustained a minor injury.
 He and Petermann discussed ways to make the station safer to prevent injuries from happening again.
 They discussed extending the bottom step, adding a hand rail and adding some more yellow cautionary paint.